Pannonhalma Archabbey: History

 In the 17th and 18th centuries, rich Baroque adornments and extensions were added to the complex and much of its current facade dates from this time.
 It received its present form in 1832, with the library and the tower, which was built in classicist style.
 The 18th century, the era of the Enlightenment also influenced the life of the monasteries.
 The state and the monarchs judged the operation of the communities according to immediate utility, by and large tolerating only those orders which practised nursing and education.
 For these reasons the Archabbey was closed in 1786 and re-opened in 1802.

 In the 1860s, Ferenc Storno organised major renovations, mostly in the basilica.

 After 1945, Hungary became a communist state, and in 1950, the properties of the Order and the schools run by the Benedictines were confiscated by the state, not to be returned until after the end of communism in Hungary.
 In 1995, one year before the millennium, the complex was entirely reconstructed and renovated.
 In 1996, "the Millenary Benedictine Abbey of Pannonhalma and its Natural Environment" was elected among the World Heritage sites.

 An infestation of drugstore beetles was discovered in a section of the library in 2025.
 The beetles had burrowed into book spines, leaving layers of dust on the shelves.
 In response, the abbey began a disinfection project for 100,000 of the books, placing crates of books in plastic bags from which the oxygen is removed.
 The process was anticipated to take six weeks, after which the books will be vacuumed and inspected for damage.

 Events

 Pannonhalma was visited, among others, by Alexius II, Patriarch of Moscow in 1994, Pope John Paul II in 1996 and Patriarch Bartholomew I of Constantinople and the Dalai Lama in 2000.
 In 2005, a film was made about the archabbot, Asztrik Várszegi, titled A közvetítő ("The mediator").
 Stéphanie, Crown Princess of Austria died here and her remains were interred here in 1945.

-In July 2011, the heart of former Crown Prince of Austria and Hungary Otto von Habsburg was buried in Pannonhalma Archabbey as per tradition.
+In July 2011, the heart of former Crown Prince of Austria and Hungary Otto von Habsburg was buried in Pannonhalma Archabbey, in line with family tradition.